Sources for Photoplay Music

 The New York Public Library

 The New York Public Library has a collection that originally belonged to the Capitol Theater in New York.
-(I don't know the relationship between this and the Capitol collection at UCLA.)
-I haven't tried to get things from here yet.
-If you do, please report to me how it went.
+Musician Greg Breed wrote to me:

 Southern Illinois University of Edwardsville.